oracle/weblogic-kubernetes-operator/site/persistent-volumes.md

 * Make sure that the host directory that will be used already exists and has the appropriate file permissions set.

 ## Storage locations
 Persistent volumes can point to different storage locations, for example NFS servers or a local directory path.
-Please read the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) regarding on how to configure this.
+The list of available options is listed in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 Note regarding NFS:
 In the current GA version, the OCI Container Engine for Kubernetes supports network block storage that can be shared across nodes with access permission RWOnce (meaning that only one can write, others can read only).
 At this time, the WebLogic on Kubernetes domain created by the WebLogic Server Kubernetes Operator, requires a shared file system to store the WebLogic domain configuration, which MUST be accessible from all the pods across the nodes.
 As a workaround, you need to install an NFS server on one node and share the file system across all the nodes.

 Currently, we recommend that you use NFS version 3.0 for running WebLogic Server on OCI Container Engine for Kubernetes.
 During certification, we found that when using NFS 4.0, the servers in the WebLogic domain went into a failed state intermittently.
 Because multiple threads use NFS (default store, diagnostics store, Node Manager, logging, and domain_home), there are issues when accessing the file store.
 These issues are removed by changing the NFS to version 3.0.

 # YAML files

 Persistent volumes and claims are described in YAML files.
 For each persistent volume, you should create one persistent volume YAML file and one persistent volume claim YAML file.
-In the example above, you will find 2 YAML templates, one for the persistent volume and one for the persistent volume claim.
-They can either be dedicated to a specific domain, or shared across multiple domains.
-For the use cases where a dedicated for a particular domain, it is a best practice to label it with weblogic.domainUID=[domain name].
+In the example below, you will find 2 YAML templates, one for the volume and one for the claim.
+As stated above, they can either be dedicated to a specific domain, or shared across multiple domains.
+For the use cases where a volume will be dedicated to a particular domain, it is a best practice to label it with weblogic.domainUID=[domain name].
 This makes it easy to search for, and clean up, resources associated with that particular domain.

 For sample YAML templates, please refer to this example.
 * [Persistent Volumes example](../kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md)